stephtierney88/AURORA-0.1-old-/README.md

 if tokenlimit>X||CMD:HANDOFF then generate handoff.txt, else Loop;

 //Basically it's inspired by twitchPlaysPokemon.
 However the app instead reads chatGPTs chat responses then executes keyboard & mouse inputs.
-Timestamped screenshots give it //visual context at an interval.
+Timestamped screenshots give it visual context at an interval.